Centrelink payments and entitlements and work bonus

 - be an Australian resident and be living in Australia for the period of payment.

-Although individuals between the age of 55 and age pension age can meet their obligation of seeking full time work by working voluntarily, they will not have to participate in the 'work for the dole scheme' compared to those individuals who are younger.
+Although individuals between the age of 55 and age pension age may meet some or all of their obligation of seeking full time work by working voluntarily, they may not have to participate in the 'work for the dole scheme' compared to those individuals who are younger.
 Voluntary work is defined as work that benefits the community and which you don't profit from financially.

 Newstart allowance is subject to both the Centrelink income and assets tests.